lappd-daq/acdc-daq-revc/README.md

 ./oscilloscope/settings_raw.gnu	-> sets the y axis to arbitrary numbers from 0 to 4095 instead od mV ./oscilloscope/liveplot.gnu		-> contains all the plot handling, especially the seperation into 5 PSEC chips and the repeated updating
 ```
+### onlySetup
+Executes only the setup portion of the `./bin/listenForData` command.

+### onlyListen (experimental)
+Executes only the data-readout portion of the `./bin/listenForData` command.
+This way data can be read without complete setup of the trigger every time.
+If a different trigger is desired `./onlySetup` needs to be executed again.